Live now · readers are leaving notes

 inkwool captures when.

 Not the summary.
-Not the review.
-Not the conversation three weeks later when the feeling has faded.
-The reaction you had at page 247.
-That is what inkwool preserves.
+Not the review three weeks later.
+The reaction you had at the page where it happened.
+That is what inkwool keeps, and it holds across time, distance, and loss.

 She read it last spring.
 You finished it fourteen months later.
-Her notes are still there.
-At every chapter that mattered.
-The window didn't close. inkwool held it open.
+Her notes were still there, at every chapter that mattered.
+The window didn't close.

 A note from someone who is gone.

-Your father read everything.
-He had something to say about every page.
-Those reactions lived only in his head.
-Until now. inkwool lets the people we lose leave something behind.
+Your father had something to say about every page.
+Those reactions lived only in his head. inkwool lets the people we lose leave something behind.

-Three friends.
-Different cities.
-Different schedules.
-The same book across six weeks.
-Their reactions don't wait for the monthly call.
+Different cities, different schedules, the same book.
+The reactions don't wait for the monthly call.
 They arrive at the right page, exactly when they should.

 "Some notes outlast the people who wrote them."